Physiognomy is the assessment of a person’s character or personality from his outer appearance, especially the face.Wikipedia

 Contemporary fiction is less likely to include a ‘block description’ of a character at the beginning of a story, as if describing a photo.
 Modern authors tend to focus on a single trait (such as Harry Potter’s scar) and then build on it, embedding further description into the story.

-1. In modern children’s fiction, does beauty correlate with goodness, or vice versa?
-(I have written a post about that elsewhere.)
+- In modern children’s fiction, does beauty correlate with goodness, or vice versa?

-5. Think of some modern children’s books you have read.
-What were the distinguishing physical characteristics of the protagonists?
+- Think of some modern children’s books you have read.
+What were the distinguishing physical characteristics of the main characters?